snefrukai/15-112/hw_and_extra.md

 def

 - may not use a different design
-- write code according to a specific algorithm, rather than writing code to solve a specific problem
+- write code according to a specific algorithm
+  - rather than writing code to solve a specific problem
+- ref
+  - https://inventwithpython.com/pygame/chapter7.html
+  - game
+    - https://tetris.com/play-tetris
+    - https://www.lumpty.com/amusements/Games/Tetris/tetris.html

-- Design Overview
+#### 1 Design Overview

 - two main elements
   - a falling piece
     - is drawn over the board
     - is a 2-dimensional list of booleans
     - becomes part of the board when it can no longer fall
     - introduced other colors
     - to fill rows entirely with non-empty colors to remove row
   - a board
     - is full of one color, the emptyColor
 - pause with 'p'
 - step w 's'
 - reset w 'r'

+#### 2 Creating and Drawing the board

+- basic setup
-- ref
+  - gameDimensions()
-  - https://inventwithpython.com/pygame/chapter7.html
+    - set default parameters
-  - game
+    - return tuple
-    - https://tetris.com/play-tetris
+  - playTetris()
+    - set width and height for app window
-    - https://www.lumpty.com/amusements/Games/Tetris/tetris.html
+    - start app

-step

-- Creating and Drawing the board
+- draw board
   - appStarted(app)
     - set app parameter from gameDimensions()
     - app.board
       - 2d list of str[['color names']]
     - app.emptyColor
-    - test code
-  - redrawAll()
+  - redrawAll(app,canvas)
     - drawBoard()
       - iterate over every cell
-        - call drawCell(app,canvas,row,col)
+        - call drawCell()
-    - drawCell()
+    - drawCell(app,canvas,row,col)
       - use the color stored in the board[row][col]
+- test code

+#### 3 Creating and Drawing the fallingPiece

+- select a random falling piece in a random color
+  - set pieces parameter
+    - tetrisPieces
+      - list of boolean
+      - whether the given cell is painted
+    - tetrisPieceColors
-  - gameDimensions()
+  - newFallingPiece(app)
+    - randomly choose i from pieces
-    - set default parameters
+      - set fallingPiece
-    - return tuple
+      - set fallingPieceColor
+    - position in middle of the top row
-  - playTetris()
+      - set fallingPieceRow
-    - set width and height for app window
+      - set fallingPieceCol
+- draw it over the board
-    - start app
+  - drawFallingPiece()
-- Creating and Drawing the fallingPiece
+    - iterate over each cell in the fallingPiece
+    - if T: call drawCell
+  - add color parameter to drawCell()
+- test code

+- changes the falling piece whenever any key is pressed
 - Moving the fallingPiece left/right/down
 - Rotating the fallingPiece
 - Dropping and Placing the fallingPiece and Handling Game-Over